Workshop: Beeswax wraps

 How to use beeswax wraps

 To wash the beeswax wraps, rinse the wrap with cool or lukewarm water and eco-friendly dish soap.
-You can use a cloth or sponge to wipe them down, then rinse off.
+You can use a cloth or sponge to wipe them down, then rinse them off.

 Beeswax wraps usually lose their grip after one year.
-Then you can compost them, since they consist of natural materials.
+Then you can compost them since they consist of natural materials.